-Cleopatra Fortune (known in the North American PS1 box art as Cleopatra's Fortune) is a tile-matching puzzle game developed by Natsume and released by Taito for arcades (using their Taito F3 Package System hardware) in Japan in 1996.
+Cleopatra Fortune (known in the North American PS1 box art as Cleopatra's Fortune) is a falling-block tile-matching puzzle game developed by Natsume and released by Taito for arcades (using their Taito F3 Package System hardware) in Japan in 1996.
 An early version of the game was released in 1995 as a downloadable game for the Taito X-55 home karaoke machine.

 Featuring a cutesy Ancient Egyptian theme (and starring cute princess Patorako, who resembles Cleopatra and is shown later in different cosplay), Cleopatra Fortune is reminiscent of Puyo Puyo, Baku Baku Animal, and Tetris, where players must arrange rotatable falling blocks on their playfield to clear them before the stack reaches the top.